test-er-8-or/tic-tac-toe-updated/README.md

 # Cleaning up the cruft

-There's one more thing we can do to get ready for the masterclass.
+There's one more thing we can do to get ready.
 Facebook's `create-react-app` is nice, but it adds a lot of cruft that we don't need.
 For example, the animated logo.

 Let's delete the files we don't need, and clean up the ones that remain, simplifying our code.

 In the `src` folder, delete the following files:

 * App.css
+* App.js
 * App.test.js
 * index.css
 * logo.svg

+And from the project root:

 * README.old.md

-Create a new folder called `components` in the `src` folder, then create an `App` folder inside the `components` folder, and, finally, move the `App.js` file into the `src/components/App` folder and rename it to `index.js`.
+Create a new folder called `components` in the `src` folder, then create an `App` folder inside the `components` folder, and, finally, create an `index.js` file into the `src/components/App`.

 Your folder and file structure should now look like this: